 We can work with whatever data and pictures you supply us, since each timeline is different and unique.

-CRITICAL: It must be recognized that the generic timeline can only support a family size of approximately nine people.
-The parents and grandparents are always six persons and not included in the nine persons.
+CRITICAL: It must be recognized that the generic timeline can only support a family size of approximately fifteen people.
+The parents and grandparents are always six persons.
 That means the spouse and children, or the combination of spouse and children and siblings cannot exceed nine persons.
 Siblings could be left out entirely if necessary.
 If the family size is greater than nine, then you must call the business phone and get a quote for a larger timeline.
 The cost to expand the timeline beyond the generic format is significant, because the paper size must increase to one that requires going to an external printing company.
 In addition, custom design and layout work must be added, a larger shipping box is needed, etc. Call us at (801) 930-9087, and let us see what we can work out.

 Your job, after selecting and purchasing a particular timeline layout, is to provide all the information and photographs as described above.
 The timeline is complex and requires several forms to be completed.
 Forms are provided in the Timeline Forms page on the menu bar for each section of the timeline.
 Print out the paper forms, complete, and mail them along with your photos.
 You must follow the instructions in the Submitting Photos page on the menu bar.
 Print out and complete the Timeline Photos Form in the Submitting Photos page and mail it along with your photos.
 Follow the instructions on scanning photos onto a CD, or you can make quality paper copies and mail them to us.
 There are no electronic forms at this time for the timelines.
 It is best practice to gather all the information, complete all the printed-out paper forms, collect all photos on disk or make quality copies, label all photos according to the Timeline Layout Codes, then purchase the timeline.
 After purchasing the timeline, mail all the forms and photos in one package.
 Please identify your package with your name, address, email address, and phone number.
 If you have an invoice number or sales receipt number, that would be very helpful.

 Your order is scheduled according to workload and a completion date estimated.
 We will do our best to meet the target date we give you in the beginning.
-Upon completion, a PDF proof is emailed to you for possible corrections.
+Upon completion, a PDF proof is emailed to you or put in Dropbox for possible corrections.
 After approval, your finalized timeline is color printed as 16×20 image on 17 x 22 quality photographic paper that can be framed and placed on the wall.
 In addition, you will receive an 8.5 x 11 and an 11 x 14 print on photographic paper that can be stored in easily accessible portfolios.
-The three prints will be mailed to you in a rectangular shipping box.
+You will also receive a printable PDF file or your Timeline on disk.
+The file can be used to add the timeline to any family publication or book.
+The three prints and disk will be mailed to you in a flat shipping box.